arielvincennao/discord-bot-mayi/README.md

-## Discord Bot for Discord.
+## Mayi Bot – A Fun Discord Bot

-This bot is developed for Discord to respond to specific user commands.
+Mayi Bot is a playful Discord bot inspired by the iconic phrases of Mayi, my legendary friend.
-Its main features are:
+It responds to specific commands with the following features:

-- When triggered by a command, it joins the user’s voice channel, plays a predefined audio from "Mayi", then disconnects.
+🎤 Voice Channel Interaction: When a command is triggered, the bot joins the user’s voice channel, plays a predefined audio clip featuring Mayi’s classic lines, and then gracefully leaves.

-- It can also send random cat images in the text chat upon request.
+🐱 Random Cat Images: On request, the bot sends random cat pictures to the text chat to brighten your day.

 ## How is it developed?